devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 1. Create IAM roles and permissions to enable Session Manager
 2. Create instances and install the SSM Agent
-3. Configure Systems Manager and enable Hybrid management
+3. Configure and enable Systems Manager to manage the hybrid management
 4. Create IAM users and policy restrictions based on tags
 5. Configure logging
 6. Confirm appropriate access and review logs